Glossary of library jargon

 The Library doesn't just buy journals in printed form to support your studies.
 It also has subscriptions or access to several thousand e-journals, where the articles from a printed version have been digitised and loaded online on the Internet (note: a few journals only appear electronically).
 E-journals often have the advantage that they can be viewed and printed anywhere over the internet.
 Usually you will need to enter a username and password before you can do this, and that username/password combination is often your university username and password, which uses the Shibboleth authentication system.

 Each department has its own Faculty Librarian.
 Usually a Faculty Librarian looks after several departments at once.
-If you need help with finding information for assignments or dissertations and the enquiry staff on the Support Services desk can't help, you can see your Faculty Librarian.
+If you need help with finding information for assignments or dissertations and the enquiry staff on the IT Help Desk can't help, you can see your Faculty Librarian.
 Sometimes you will be able to see him or her straight away; sometimes you may need to make an appointment.
 Your department will probably arrange for you to have classes with your Faculty Librarian so you can find out how to use the Library and its databases but if nothing has been scheduled and a group of you feel you need some extra help, please ask your lecturer to organise a class for you.
 We have a page with fill details for each of our Faculty Librarians.

 A database search that is limited to one or more fields e.g. instructing a bibliographic database to search for 'Freud, S' in the author field would yield only items theat are written by Sigmund Freud, rather than items about him.